ottopaulsen/MMM-MQTT/README.md

                 subscriptions: [
                     {
                         topic: 'smoky/1/inside/temperature', // Topic to look for
-                        label: 'Temperatur', // Displayed in front of value
+                        label: 'Temperature', // Displayed in front of value
                         suffix: '°C',         // Displayed after the value
                         decimals: 1,          // Round numbers to this number of decimals
                         sortOrder: 10,        // Can be used to sort entries in the same table
                         maxAgeSeconds: 60,    // Reduce intensity if value is older
                         colors: [             // Value dependent colors
                             { upTo: -10, value: "blue", label: "blue", suffix: "blue" }, { upTo: 0, value: "#00ccff", label: "#00ccff", suffix: "#00ccff" },
                             { upTo: 10, value: "yellow"},